 - Accident/Incident There is an Accident/Incident and a Supervisor has a reasonable belief, based on specific, articulable facts that the employee's acts or omissions contributed to the occurrence or the severity of the Accident/Incident; or - ii.
-Rule Violation The Regulated Service Employee has been directly involved in one (1) or more of the following Operating Rule violations or errors. - Non-compliance with a train order, timetable, signal indication, special instruction or other direction with respect to movement of a train that involves: - Occupancy of a block or other segment of track to which entry was not authorized; - > Failure to clear a track to permit opposing or following movement to pass; - Passing an absolute restrictive signal or passing a restrictive signal without stopping (if required);
+Rule Violation The Regulated Service Employee has been directly involved in one (1) or more of the following Operating Rule violations or errors. - Noncompliance with a train order, track warrant, track bulletin, track permit, stop and flag order, timetable, signal indication, special instruction or other directive with respect to movement of railroad on-track equipment that involves - - (i) Occupancy of a block or other segment of track to which entry was not authorized: - (ii) Failure to clear a track to permit opposing or following movements to pass;

-- Failure to protect a train as required by a rule consistent with 49 CFR §218.37 (including failure to protect a train that is fouling an adjacent track); - Operation of a train at a speed that exceeds the maximum authorized speed by at least ten (10) miles per hour; - Alignment of a switch in violation of a railroad rule, failure to align a switch as required for movement, operation of a switch under a train, or unauthorized running through a switch; - Failure to apply or stop short of derail as required; - Failure to secure sufficient hand brakes; - Entering a crossover before both switches are lined for movement; or - In the case of a person performing a dispatching function or block operator function, issuance of a train order or establishment of a route that fails to provide proper protection for a train. - iii.
+- Occupancy of a block or other segment of track to which entry was not authorized; - Failure to clear a track to permit opposing or following movement to pass; - Passing an absolute restrictive signal or passing a restrictive signal without stopping (if required); - Failure to protect a train as required by a rule consistent with 49 CFR §218.37 (including failure to protect a train that is fouling an adjacent track); - Operation of a train at a speed that exceeds the maximum authorized speed by at least ten (10) miles per hour; - Alignment of a switch in violation of a railroad rule, failure to align a switch as required for movement, operation of a switch under a train, or unauthorized running through a switch; - Failure to apply or stop short of derail as required; - Failure to secure sufficient hand brakes; - Entering a crossover before both switches are lined for movement; or - In the case of a person performing a dispatching function or block operator function, issuance of a train order or establishment of a route that fails to provide proper protection for a train. - iii.
 The LIRR must make diligent efforts to conduct the drug and/or alcohol test within four (4) hours of an accident/incident.
 If testing is not conducted within four (4) hours, the Supervisor must provide the Assistant Director-Employee Services or designee with documentation as to the reason why the test was not promptly conducted.
 No alcohol testing may be performed after expiration of eight (8) hours from the time of the accident/incident. - iv.
 Regulated Service Employees may not be tested after they have been released from duty. - v.
 Documentation The Supervisor must document the date, time, and place of the occurrence, giving rise to testing, as well as the reason for testing, and send a copy of such documentation to the Assistant Director-Employee Services or designee. - vi.
 All Reasonable Cause testing is performed under LIRR authority.